- Special Offers

 Great Island Campile Co Wexford

 Mark and Emma Hewlett’s peaceful Georgian country house is set in seven acres of Heritage Gardens, where the rivers Barrow and Nore meet.
 The ‘lower garden’, dating from 1947, is now home to over 130 species of rare and tender trees and shrubs.
 Nearer the house, peacocks strut and formal walled gardens are designed as a series of compartments, with topiary and statuary marking the entrance to each new room: the Italian Loggia garden features a pool and stone pillars; the ‘quarter garden’ hosts a fine display of irises and roses; whilst the ‘hot’ herbaceous border is home to old-fashioned plants including the red Maltese cross lychnis.
-And work continues on a large organic vegetable garden too, attractively planted in the traditional potager design.
-They are members of the Wexford Garden Trail and The Pink Teacup Café offers daytime refreshment; guests staying in the elegantly furnished house or newer rooms and self-catering suites in an adjoining coach house may also have dinner in the main dining room by reservation.
+There is a large organic vegetable garden too, attractively planted in the traditional potager design.
+Recent additions that have enhanced the attraction of Kilmokea as a family destination include a Fairy Village that will delight little people visiting the woodland garden, while a small Viking settlement and a Norman Motte and Baily have been created to interest older members of the family who enjoy history.
+They are members of the Wexford Garden Trail and The Pink Teacup Café offers daytime refreshment.
+Guests staying in the elegantly furnished house or newer rooms and self-catering suites in an adjoining coach house may also have dinner in the main dining room by reservation.

 Shanagarry Co Cork

 Having achieved a worldwide reputation for its teaching excellence, it’s easy to forget that there is much more to Ballymaloe Cookery School than cookery classes.
 Yet, with a hundred acre organic farm as its foundation, the cookery school is just the tip of the iceberg and another very special aspect of this multi-talented team’s success story is the wonderful gardens, which are also managed organically - “all the plants receive a generous dose of good farm yard manure early in the spring to set them up for the season”.
-Restoration began in 1983, shortly after the school was established, and a glance at the current list of ‘sections’ gives a sense of the importance of the gardens, with the Fruit Garden; the Potager; and the Herb Garden of particular interest to foodies.
+Restoration began in 1983, shortly after the school was established, and a glance at the current list of ‘sections’ gives a sense of the importance of the gardens, with the Fruit Garden; the Potager; and the Herb Garden of particular interest to food lovers.
+Garden Tours are available, also gardening classes and workshops.
 They’re on the East Cork Heritage and Garden Trail (www.eastcorktourism.com) and you can stay nearby at Ballymaloe House, of course – where there are more lovely gardens to enjoy.

 Sherwood Park House